Maratha Empire: British intervention

 The Third Anglo-Maratha War was fought by Maratha warlords separately instead of forming a common front and they surrendered one by one.
 Shinde and the Pashtun Amir Khan were subdued by the use of diplomacy and pressure, which resulted in the Treaty of Gwalior on 5 November 1817.
 All other Maratha chiefs like Holkars, Bhonsles and the Peshwa gave up arms by 1818.
 British historian Percival Spear describes 1818 as a watershed year in the history of India, saying that by that year "the British dominion in India became the British dominion of India".

 The war left the British, under the auspices of the British East India Company, in control of virtually all of present-day India south of the Sutlej River.
 The famed Nassak Diamond was looted by the company as part of the spoils of the war.
 The British acquired large chunks of territory from the Maratha Empire and in effect put an end to their most dynamic opposition.
 The terms of surrender Major-general John Malcolm offered to the Peshwa were controversial amongst the British for being too liberal: The Peshwa was offered a luxurious life near Kanpur and given a pension of about 80,000 pounds.
+A comparison was made with napoleon.